 Airflex Polishing Wheels

-The true advantage of the Airflex polishers is that they are heat-free, or cool-running.
-The buffing wheel have tiny air pockets interspersed throughout the polisher meaning they produce no heat and will stay cool, which in turn means they polish and grind quicker but produce no heat.
+The true advantage of the Airflex polishers is that they are heat-free, and cool-running.
+The buffing wheel has tiny air pockets interspersed throughout the polisher meaning they produce no heat and will stay cool, which in turn means they polish and grind quicker but produce no heat.

 The Advantages of Heat-Free Polishers